 The same "class", StatUnit, is employed for both sending and receiving messages.
-A StatUnit instance represents the content of an unconcatenated status message (a list of command acknowledgements, error flag and message, plus a set of boolean and numeric status items with a common timestamp).
+A StatUnit instance represents the content of an unconcatenated status message (a list of command acknowledgements, a list of logs and faults, plus a set of boolean and numeric status items with a common timestamp).